3x+1 Strength Records

 eventually confirmed Strength record number five.

 The other numbers depicted are current best known candidates for the next records.
-At this moment these are the only candidates known for N < 292.
-Even the smallest of these, the candidate for record number six, is so large we may never be able to confirm it unless a dramatic new approach can be found.
+At this moment these are the only candidates known for N < 2100.
+Even the smallest of these, the candidate for record number six, is so large we may never be able to confirm it unless a totally new approach can be found.

 |(Potential) Strength records currently known < 292|